fsvreddit/reputatorbot/README.md

 If the application is removed from a subreddit, all data is deleted although the flairs will remain.
 If the application is subsequently re-installed, the existing flairs will be used as a basis for new point awarding.

-Data for users is removed from the app within 48 hours from v1.3 onwards.
+Data for users who are deleted is removed from the app within 28 days from v1.3 onwards.

 ## Acknowledgements